-- Activities of the non-commercial partner(s) including local partners related to staff salary, travel costs, local transport and other expenditures related to their engagement in the project, including implementation, monitoring and management. - External consultants may be recruited where justified for achieving project objectives, but the major part of the staff input is expected to be provided by their project partners. - Minor equipment for demonstration purposes, but the Danida grant does not support large scale investments in e.g. productive infrastructure. - Due to the experimental nature of maturation projects a higher level of equipment and investment costs is accepted; if such costs are essential for the main purpose of the project. - Any costs related to project communication activities in relation to disseminate learnings and results that can raise awareness and inspire broader application of the project approaches for deepening development impact. - Activities related to the partnerships' work with Responsible Business Conduct.
-This could be internal partnership workshops, value chain RBC studies, raising awareness about RBC locally, etc. - An administration fee of maximum 7% may be included to cover the costs associated with functions, which are necessary to manage the organisation as a whole, provide oversight over all its activities and put into place the overarching policies, frameworks and systems that enable it to operate.
+- Activities of the non-commercial partner(s) including local partners related to staff salary, travel costs, local transport and other expenditures related to their engagement in the project, including implementation, monitoring and management. - External consultants may be recruited where justified for achieving project objectives, but the major part of the staff input is expected to be provided by their project partners. - Limited equipment and investment costs under the EU state aid rules, but the Danida grant does not support large scale investments in e.g. productive infrastructure. - Any costs related to project communication activities in relation to disseminate learnings and results that can raise awareness and inspire broader application of the project approaches for deepening development impact. - Activities related to the partnerships' work with Responsible Business Conduct.
+This could be internal partnership workshops, value chain RBC studies, raising awareness about RBC locally, etc. - An administration fee of maximum 7% may be included to cover the costs associated with functions that are necessary to manage the organisation as a whole, provide oversight over all its activities and put into place the overarching policies, frameworks and systems that enable it to operate.